dootask/appstore/appstore/apps/okr/README.md

 - Data visualization

 ## Installation Instructions

-1. Install this plugin from the DooTask App Store
+1. Find and install this plugin from the DooTask App Store
-2. Ready to use immediately after installation
+2. Once installed, the plugin is automatically activated with no additional steps
-3. No additional configuration required
+3. Default configuration supports most use cases; advanced settings are available if needed
-4. Note: Due to multiple functional modules, the installation process may take some time.
-Please check the logs for installation progress
+4. ⚠️ This plugin has a relatively large image size and may take some time to install—please refer to the installation log for progress updates

 ## Usage Recommendations
 - Regular OKR review meetings are recommended